What are the possible complications of a cardiomyopathy?

 Generally the type of symptoms, both mild and severe, tends to be stable, but they may increase over time, depending on the type of disease.

-Drug and non-drug therapy can control symptoms and prevent their progression.
-In some patients, for example with Dilated cardiomyopathy (CMD), with dilation and reduction of the contractile force, it is even possible to return to normal with the available therapies.
-Conversely, in a minority of patients, slow or even sudden worsening can occur.
-It is always necessary to carry out periodic checks and promptly report new symptoms to the cardiologist, in particular dizziness or loss of consciousness (syncope) and reduction of effort capacity.
+Pharmacological and non-pharmacological therapies can control symptoms and prevent their progression.
+In some patients, for example with dilated cardiomyopathy (DCM), dilation and reduced contractile force can even lead to a return to normal with available therapies.
+Conversely, a minority of patients may experience slow or even sudden worsening.
+It is always necessary to undergo periodic check-ups and promptly report any new symptoms to a cardiologist, particularly dizziness or loss of consciousness (syncope) and reduced exercise capacity.

 Arrhythmias

-Le arrhythmia or cardiac irregularities are a common complication.
-They can be experienced as palpitations and be discovered with ECGDuring Stress test or with Dynamic ECG.
-Some arrhythmia (ex. ventricular tachycardia o atrial fibrillation), are important and require specific care.
+Arrhythmias, or cardiac irregularities, are a common complication.
+They can be felt as palpitations and discovered with an ECG, during stress testing, or with a dynamic ECG.
+Some arrhythmias (e.g., ventricular tachycardia or atrial fibrillation) are serious and require specific treatment.

 Atrial fibrillation or flutter (AF)

-This arrhythmia, which originates inlobbyusually presents with a heartbeat that is usually very rapid (e.g. 150 beats per minute), which can cause chest pain (Angina) or even acute heart failure (Pulmonary edema) in patients with CM.
-It can be occasional and spontaneously cease after a few minutes or several hours (Atrial fibrillation paroxysmal).
-It is frequent in patients with dilated atrium or atria and of advanced age.
-To avoid the FA antiarrhythmic drugs are indicated, or an electrical cardioversion to restore normal rhythm.
-If it recurs, ablation may be useful
+This arrhythmia, which originates in the atrium, usually presents with a very rapid heartbeat (e.g. 150 beats per minute), which can cause chest pain (angina) or even acute heart failure (pulmonary edema) in patients with CM.
+It can be occasional and cease spontaneously after a few minutes or many hours (paroxysmal atrial fibrillation).
+It is frequent in patients with dilated atrium or atria and in advanced age.
+To prevent AF, antiarrhythmic drugs are indicated, or electrical cardioversion to restore normal rhythm.
+If it recurs, ablation may be useful.

 Ventricular Tachycardia (VT)

-These arrhythmias, which can arise suddenly and also last over time (Sustained TV), are threatening.
-They can cease spontaneously, perhaps after causing loss of consciousness (Syncope) or degenerate into a worse arrhythmia "Ventricular fibrillation", Leading to cardiac arrest, if not promptly stopped by an external defibrillator (DAE) or by a ICD.
+These arrhythmias, which can appear suddenly and last for a long time (sustained VT), are threatening.
+They can cease spontaneously, perhaps after causing loss of consciousness (syncope), or degenerate into a worse arrhythmia, “ventricular fibrillation,” which leads to cardiac arrest if not promptly interrupted by an external defibrillator (AED) or an ICD.

 Cardiac Arrest (AC) and Sudden Death (MI)

-Only a minority of patients encounter a Cardiac arrest, which, if not resuscitated, determines the sudden death (MI).
-It is more common in young people and if heart failure is present.
-Young age, along with other factors, such as the presence of threatening arrhythmias (TVNS o TV), of ventricular aneurysms, a juvenile MI (before age 50) in a member of the same family, may indicate the implantation of ICD to prevent this disastrous event.
-Arrest may be preceded by a few symptoms, the most important of which is sudden loss of consciousness ("syncope”), But there are often no warnings.
+Only a minority of patients experience cardiac arrest, which, if not resuscitated, leads to sudden death (SD).
+It is more common in young patients and in those with heart failure.
+Young age, along with other factors, such as the presence of life-threatening arrhythmias (NSVT or VT), ventricular aneurysms, or a young SD (before age 50) in a family member, may indicate the need for ICD implantation to prevent this disastrous event.
+The arrest may be preceded by a few symptoms, the most important of which is sudden loss of consciousness (“syncope”), but often there are no warnings.

-The individual risk assessment of AC e MI it's not easy.
-There are systems, however imprecise, to calculate the risk, but, due to its complexity, the assessment must be made by an expert cardiologist.
+Assessing individual risk for AC and MI is not easy.
+There are systems, albeit imprecise, for calculating risk, but due to its complexity, the assessment must be performed by an experienced cardiologist.

 Sinoatrial (BSA) or atrioventricular (BAV) block

-Rarely, the normal electrical signal may not be emitted regularly (BSA) or its transmission from the atria to the ventricles be slowed or blocked (BAV).
-This can lead to a slow heart rhythm (BAV second or third degree) and in these cases it may be necessary to implant a "Pacemaker" (PM), a pacemaker, under the skin, to restore normal emission or signal transmission from the atria to the ventricles.
+Rarely, the normal electrical signal may not be emitted regularly (SAB) or its transmission from the atria to the ventricles may be slowed or blocked (AV block).
+This can cause a slow heart rhythm (second or third degree AV block) and in these cases it may be necessary to implant a “pacemaker” (PM), a cardiac stimulator, under the skin, to restore normal emission or transmission of the signal from the atria to the ventricles.

 Heart failure

-It is the most frequent complication in CM patients.
-But it usually appears, with some exceptions, many years after diagnosis.
-Fortunately, today there are numerous therapies that allow to resolve or improve heart failure.
-In HCM obstructive, for example, can be resolved by the abolition of the obstruction with the reduction of the septum by "myectomy”And / or mitral plastic or with alcoholization of the septum.
-In DCM with Left broad branch block, with implantation of a PM with biventricular stimulation leading to resynchronization (CRT)
+This is the most common complication in patients with CM.
+However, with some exceptions, it usually appears many years after diagnosis.
+Fortunately, there are now numerous therapies that can resolve or improve heart failure.
+In obstructive HCM, for example, it can be resolved by eliminating the obstruction with septal reduction via myectomy and/or mitral valve replacement, or by alcoholizing the septum.
+In HCM with wide left bundle branch block, it can be resolved with the implantation of a PM with biventricular pacing that leads to cardiac resynchronization (CRT).

 Intracavitary thrombosis (atrial or ventricular) and cerebral ("stroke") or peripheral embolism